-As at December 31, 2021, the Corporation had senior secured notes that are considered non-current liabilities.
-On August 8, 2021, the Company and the Forbearing Holder (Noteholders representing 96% of the outstanding Notes) confirmed the signing of the Forbearance Reinstatement and Amending Agreement (the "FRAA").
-The principal terms of the FRAA include (i) the FRAA covers the period from September 1, 2021 to August 31, 2023 ("Period of Forbearance); and (ii) same as the Forbearance Reinstatement and Amending Agreement executed on April 24, 2020, all outstanding amounts (principal and interests) will continue to be accrued at an interest of 10% per annum until August 31, 2023, and during the Period of Forbearance, there will not be any forbearance fee and yield maintenance premium based on the initial Forbearance Agreement executed on September 12, 2016.
-Details of the classification of the note as a non-current liability are set out in Note 15 of the consolidated financial statements.
+On August 8, 2021, the Company and the Forbearing Holder (Noteholder representing 96% of the outstanding Notes) confirmed the signing of the Forbearance Reinstatement and Amending Agreement (the "FRAA").
+The principal terms of the FRAA include: (i) the FRAA covers the period from September 1, 2021 to August 31, 2023 ("Period of Forbearance); (ii) same as the Forbearance Reinstatement and Amending Agreement executed on April 24, 2020, all outstanding amounts (principal and interests) will continue to be accrued at an interest of 10% per annum until August 31, 2023, and during the Period of Forbearance, there will not be any forbearance fee and yield maintenance premium based on the initial Forbearance Agreement executed on September 12, 2016.